M-Newbound/ChessEngine/README.md

 We know a chess board (8*8 squares) contains 6 unique pieces per side.
 Running some simple math (6 + 6 + NONE piece) we know that each square may have 13 states, so, what we could do is define a enum and simiply store our board in an array of these enums, with size 64.
 This certaintly looks like a nice way of going about things, however is it **fast**?
-And when we get to speak of Move Generation we will find the answer to be a big **NO NO**.
+And when we get to speak of Move Generation we will find the answer to be  **NO**.
 This is where we introduce Bitboards.

-If we take a type of piece, lets say whitePawns, and now think of our 64*64 chess board.
+If we take a type of piece, lets say whitePawns, and now think of our 64squares chess board.
 Each of these squares can be in one of two states, it can be hasWhitePawn or noWhitePawn.
-So, instead of storing these states as entries to an array, why not create use a datatype which represents 64 bits, uint64_t.
+So, instead of storing these states as entries to an array, why not create use a datatype with 64 bits of memory, for our purpose we will use uint64_t.
 Now our entire chessboard's state of whitePawns has been represented as a single 64 bit integer.
 On modern processors this allows for extremely fast manipulation.

 So to answer the overarching question, we can represent our entire chess board as 12 bitboards, one per peice.